Richard Ottaway

-Sir Richard Geoffrey James Ottaway (born 24 May 1945) is a British Conservative Party politician who served as the Member of Parliament for Croydon South from 1992 to 2015.
-He was previously MP for Nottingham North from 1983 to 1987.
+Sir Richard Geoffrey James Ottaway (born 24 May 1945) is a British Conservative Party politician and consultant.
+He was the Member of Parliament for Croydon South from 1992 to 2015.
+Ottaway also served as the MP for Nottingham North from 1983 to 1987.

 Early life

-Ottaway was born in Sonning, Berkshire.
-He attended Backwell School, a secondary modern in Backwell, North Somerset, and joined the Britannia Royal Naval College in Dartmouth before serving as a Royal Navy officer in 1961-70 as a Lieutenant.
+Ottaway was born on 24 May 1945 in Sonning, Berkshire.
+He attended Backwell School, a secondary modern school in Backwell, North Somerset.
+He joined the Royal Navy as an artificer apprentice in 1961 and undertook officer training at the Britannia Royal Naval College in Dartmouth in 1965.
+He also served as the Royal Navy officer between 1965 and 1970 as a Lieutenant, deployed in HMS Beachampton, HMS Nubian, and the aircraft carrier HMS Eagle.
+He served as a lieutenant commander in the Royal Naval Reserve (RNR) from 1971 to 1980.

 Ottaway studied law at Bristol University, graduating in 1974.
-He qualified as a solicitor in 1977, specialising in maritime and commercial law, and was a partner of William A. Crump & Son in London in 1981–87.
+He qualified as a solicitor in 1977, specializing in maritime and commercial law, and was a partner of William A. Crump & Son in London in 1981–87.
 He was a director of Coastal States Petroleum (UK) Ltd in 1988–95.